 Bhutan, a Buddhist kingdom on the Himalayas’ eastern edge, is known for its monasteries, fortresses (or dzongs), and dramatic landscapes that range from subtropical plains to steep mountains and valleys.
 In the High Himalayas, peaks such as 7,326 m.
-Jomolhari are popular trekking destinations.
+Jomolhari is a popular trekking destination.
 Paro Taktsang monastery (also known as Tiger’s Nest) clings to cliffs above the forested Paro Valley.

 The country’s landscape ranges from lush subtropical plains in the south to the sub-alpine Himalayan mountains in the north, where there are peaks over 7,000 meters.
 Gangkhar Puensum is the highest peak in Bhutan, and it may also be the highest unclimbed mountain in the world.
 The wildlife of Bhutan is notable for its diversity.